DaianaArena/nerdcafe/README.md

 ## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+The way I deployed my portfolio was by using [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out  [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+# Let's Dive In!
+Prepare to embark on a cozy quest like no other.
+Here at Nerd CAFÉ, we've brewed up an experience that's equal parts love and adventure.
+So grab a warm mug, settle in, and let the soothing ambiance and geeky charm sweep you off your feet.

+Let's Begin the Adventure!!